Page 1: Biography

 This biography, written by Philip Whyte, was first published in the Dictionary of New Zealand Biography in 1990.
 It was updated in November, 2010.

 According to family information John Williams Harris was born in Cornwall, England, in 1808.
 He joined the Royal Navy while still a boy, although ill health forced him to quit.
 He emigrated to Australia to join relatives in 1820 or 1821, and spent about 10 years there, working in a counting-house and on a sheep station.
 But it was his work with the merchant J. B. Montefiore's company which led to his arrival in New Zealand.
 Harris, George White and Tom Ralph were sent out on the company's ship Darling in February 1831 to establish a flax-trading business; they arrived at Poverty Bay in May of that year.

 Harris established himself first at Awapuni Lagoon, in the lower reaches of the Waipāoa River, before moving to the west bank of the Tūranganui River later in 1831; he eventually purchased the trading post from Montefiore.
 Like many other Pākehā traders, Harris owed much of his success to his connections with Māori; he came under the protection of Paratene Turangi, and probably in 1832 or 1833 married Tukura-a-Rangi, a relative of Te Aitanga a Hauiti and Ngāti Porou leader Te Kani a Takirau.
 Tukura and Harris had two children, Edward Francis and Henry.

-In June 1831 Harris made the earliest European land purchase in Poverty Bay, a section of a little more than an acre on the banks of the Turanganui River.
-He purchased another block named Opou, near Awapuni, for which two deeds were signed in 1839 and 1845; there he built his house.
+In June 1831 Harris made the first European land purchase in Poverty Bay, a section of a little more than an acre on the banks of the Tūranganui River.
+He purchased another block named Opou, near Awapuni, for which deeds were signed in 1839 and 1845; there he built his house.
 He leased nearby sections, and may also have owned land at Ruataniwha in Hawke's Bay.
-Harris was active in early pastoral farming and for 20 years had the biggest holding on the flats, but claims that he was the first to introduce sheep, cattle and horses to the district have been disputed.
+Harris was active in early pastoral farming and for 20 years had the biggest holding on the Poverty Bay flats, but claims that he was the first to introduce sheep, cattle and horses to the district have been disputed.